Tao Wang

 During his academic career, Dr. Wang has participated in several National Science Foundation (NSF) programs.
 He has been honored with multiple awards, including undergraduate, master's, and doctoral national scholarships, as well as a doctoral president's scholarship.
 His research has led to the publication of over 10 academic papers in prestigious journals such as Nature Communications, Nature Genetics, Briefings in Bioinformatics, and Cell Chemical Biology.

-Brain Conflux is licensed under a Creative Commons Attribution 4.0 International License, which permits use, distribution and reproduction in any medium, provided the original work is properly cited.
+Brain Conflux operates under a Creative Commons Attribution 4.0 International License, enabling unrestricted use, distribution, and reproduction while ensuring proper attribution to original authors and research integrity.